wumm-project/Leipzig-Seminar/Sommersemester-2019/2019-07-04/Mappingansaetze/README.md

-# patenttextmatch
+# Patent Text Match

-Applying text similarity algorythms on patenttexts and the 40 triz priziples to classify potential innovation methods.
+Applying text similarity algorithms on patent texts and the 40 TRIZ principles to classify potential innovation methods.

 ## Getting Started

+Requires python3 and python-pip to be installed

 ```sh
 make install